GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 }
 ```

-### Team folders

-TODO: explain how to use the project factory for teams.

 ### IAM

 The `folder_iam` variable can be used to manage authoritative bindings for all top-level folders.
 For additional control, IAM roles can be easily edited in the relevant `branch-xxx.tf` file, following the best practice outlined in the [bootstrap stage](../0-bootstrap#customizations) documentation of separating user-level and service-account level IAM policies throuth the IAM-related variables (`iam`, `iam_bindings`, `iam_bindings_additive`) of the relevant modules.

 A full reference of IAM roles managed by this stage [is available here](./IAM.md).

-### Additional folders

-Due to its simplicity, this stage lends itself easily to customizations: adding a new top-level branch (e.g. for shared GKE clusters) is as easy as cloning one of the `branch-xxx.tf` files, and changing names.

 <!-- TFDOC OPTS files:1 show_extra:1 -->
 <!-- BEGIN TFDOC -->